-I've been teaching online for around the last calendar year now.
+I've been teaching online for about the last calendar year now.

 Back in the spring of 2020, I was teaching asynchronous elementary art lessons, leaving individual feedback for each of my hundreds of students.
 This year, I am teaching synchronous lessons online to middle school, high school, and IB art students.
 (This year I'm also teaching from a different time zone as the borders to my new school's country are closed.)